percona/xtradb-cluster-tutorial/instructions/Migrate Master Slave to Cluster.rst

 Here's some possible steps:

 #.
 Shutdown the application pointing to node1
 #.
-Shutdown replication from node1 to node3
+Shutdown (and RESET) replication on node3 from node1
 #.
 Startup the application pointing to node3
 #.
 Rebuild node1 as another member of the cluster